Julioxfiles/git-commands/README.md

 ### Repository Area (Confirmed Area)

-Technically speaking, the repository area is a folder called .git which has been created into your proyect folder when you applied the "git init" command to it.
-This .git folder is hidden and contains all the versions, branches and commits of your proyect.
+Technically speaking, the repository area is a folder called .git which has been created into your project folder when you applied the "git init" command to it.
+This .git folder is hidden and contains all the versions, branches and commits of your project.

 ### Basic commands